sjtower/super-lunk-world/room_ideas.md

 1. ride FP down
 1. mine in lava, throw body on it to set off
 1. ride PB on conveyor through lava
-1. try lava conveyor with ACTIVE lava
+1. try lava conveyor with ACTIVE lava - squish out lava with a FP

 #Olmec
 1. Giddyup!
 Ride olmec through the level! dodge laval, upper-deckers.
 Don't get crushed!